Harsh-Pratap-Singh/leetcode/Readme.md

 double pointer problem , sliding both pointer when value is little less or more.
 - Time complexity :O(n)
 - Space complexity :O(1)

+### 37th Problem
+**Difficulty :medium**
+House robber, best example for dp after the min step , dp solution are beautiful and simple once you understand it. use only 2 pointer last and second and find the max of it.
+- Time complexity :O(n)
+- Space complexity :O(1)